ItsLeMax/YouTube-Video-Stream-Text/README.md

 2. (Extract the content and) open the root folder and inside it the terminal\
 (typing `cmd` inside the file explorer path works) and execute `npm i`\
 ![cmd](https://github.com/ItsLeMax/YouTube-Video-Stream-Text/assets/80857459/7334f1ee-197e-46e2-8909-2ea95e83f9f6)
-3. Run `execute.cmd` and follow the guide
+3. Run `start-chrome.bat` first, `run-script.cmd` right after and follow the guide
 4. Open your broadcasting software and import the files inside `/data` as needed.
 > Inside OBS, you can create an element by right clicking in sources and clicking on `add`.\
 You may use `Text (GDI+)` for title and author and `Image` for the thumbnail.
 After entering a unique name, you need to click on `Browse` and navigate to the downloaded code and `/data/` and select the file you desire.\